Henry Digby Beste: Life

-Beste was born in Lincoln, England on 21 October 1768, the son of the Rev. Henry Beste, D. D., prebendary of Lincoln Cathedral.
-His mother, Magdalen, daughter and heiress of Kenelm Digby, Esq., of North Luffenham in Rutland, claimed to be the representative of the extinct male line of the historic Sir Everard and Sir Kenelm Digby.
+Beste was born in Lincoln, England on 21 October 1768.
+His father, Henry Beste, was prebendary of Lincoln Cathedral.
+His mother, Magdalen, daughter and heiress of Kenelm Digby of North Luffenham in Rutland, claimed to be the representative of the extinct male line of the historic Sir Everard and Sir Kenelm Digby.
 His father dying in 1782, Henry was sent two years later by his mother to Oxford.
 He became a commoner of Magdalen College, where he took his B. A. degree in 1788 and his M. A. in 1791.
 He was afterward elected to a fellowship, which he resigned when the family estates came to him on the death of his mother.

 In September 1791, Beste took deacon's orders in the Anglican church, and a little later retired to Lincoln, where he was active as a preacher.
-Doubts about the spiritual authority of the Established Church sprang up in his mind, which were strengthened by intercourse with the Abbé Beaumont, then in charge of the small Catholic chapel at Lincoln.
-As a result, he was received into the Catholic Church by Rev. Hodgson, Vicar-General of the London district, on 26 May 1798.
-He died in Brighton on 28 May 1836.
+Doubts about the spiritual authority of the Established Church sprang up in his mind, which were strengthened by intercourse with Beaumont, then in charge of the small Catholic chapel at Lincoln.
+As a result, he was received into the Catholic Church by Joseph Hodgson, Vicar-General of the London district, on 26 May 1798.

-In 1800, he married Sarah, daughter of Edward Sealy, Esq., with whom he became the father of the author John Richard Digby Beste (e. g.
+In 1800, he married Sarah, daughter of Edward Sealy, with whom he became the father of the author John Richard Digby Beste (e. g.
 Modern Society in Rome.
 A novel, 1856).
+He died in Brighton on 28 May 1836.